Terms and Conditions

 Stipends for fellowships are typically half of the fellow’s regular annual salary up to $52,000 per year.
 For Fellows from American universities or colleges, Yale will typically pay the stipend directly to the institution.
 Yale does not provide health benefits except in the case of independent or international scholars.
 In most cases fellows receive additional compensation for teaching a course.

 Fellows are expected to live within a 10-mile radius of campus.
-In most cases, the Institute provides additional grants toward housing for the fellowship year.
 Fellows may apply for research funds, and the Institute will reimburse reasonable moving expenses.